cie/funcss.org/index.md

 ### What is it?

-**FunCSS** will be a stylesheet language that looks much like CSS.
-But it is a *real* programming language, with advanced features for structuring code.
-You can define your own versions of most CSS elements, e.g. functions, selectors, properties, but also more exotic ones like units or media queries.
-All these will be dynamically handled either compile-time or run-time, depending on the definition.
+**FunCSS** will be a stylesheet language that is a superset of CSS.
+But it is also a *real* programming language, with a rule-based + functional reactive paradigm.
+CSS elements (functions, selectors, properties, units, etc.) are first-class citizens, you can define your own versions of them, either using existing ones or with JavaScript.
+FuncSS code is compiled to a mixture of plain CSS and JavaScript, and runs in the browser.

+*FuncSS aims to be for CSS what AngularJS is for HTML and jQuery is for JavaScript: giving superpowers while keeping the original syntax and semantics.*

 ### What is it good for?

-FuncSS aims to fulfill the following goals for a better CSS coding experience:
+It aims to fulfill the following goals:

-* **Cleaner, structured code.** FuncSS lets you define new elements from existing ones or with JavaScript, and this helps to avoid code repetition.
-You can define custom shorthand properties, which may influence child elements, add new elements, or even have a different definition in different conditions (e.g. different appearance in older browsers).
-This enables an aspect-oriented programming style.
-There's no need to add vendor prefixed properties -- FuncSS can do it automatically.
+* **Cleaner, structured code.** FuncSS lets you define new elements from existing ones, and this helps to avoid code repetition.
+For example, you can define custom selectors to avoid repeating selector patterns.
+Similarly for functions, colors, units and many more.
+You can define custom shorthand properties, which can change many properties at once -- this enables an aspect-oriented programming style.

+* **Safer coding.** FuncSS is statically typed, with a type system taken directly from the CSS specification.
+The static type system helps you find bugs compile-time.
+The FuncSS Lib contains the declaration of all standard CSS properties, so you can know if you have misspelled a property name, or given an invalid value (even a computed value), without rendering the page.

 * **Use CSS to code behavior.** CSS selectors are so powerful for specifying styles, why not use them for behavior also?
-Actually, jQuery does extactly that.
-But in FuncSS you can use a truly declarative language for defining behavior -- and it will automatically handle changes in the DOM: e.g. when the class of an element changes, its behavior will change, without writing any update code.
-You can define new state pseudoclasses, similar to `:hover` and `:focus`, and change style or behavior based on a custom condition or an event.
+(Actually, jQuery does exactly that, but from the other direction.)
+In FuncSS you can use a truly declarative language for defining behavior.
+A minimal support for event handling is included: you can define new state pseudoclasses, similar to `:hover` and `:focus`, and change style or behavior based on an event.
 You can use JavaScript to define property values and make it depend on the state of DOM elements or JavaScript variables.
+Write less JavaScript, more FunCSS.

-* **Better animations.** CSS transitions and animations are cool, but there are too few easing types in CSS.
-No problem, in FuncSS you can define new easings, or use the ones in easings.js.
-In this case, FuncSS will take over the animation and do it in pure JavaScript in the background.
-Or do you want to do an easing in the function of scroll position?
+* **Better animations.** CSS transitions and animations are nice, but there are only a few easing types in CSS.
+In FuncSS you can define new easings, or use the ones from easing.js (FuncSS will take over the animation and do it in JavaScript if a custom easing is used).
+Or do you want to make a style depend on the scroll position?
 Just use an easing function in combination with the `page-scroll-y()` library function, and there you go.
-All styles that depend on the scroll position will be updated when the user scrolls the page.
+All styles that depend on the scroll position will be updated  automatically when the user scrolls the page.

-* **Browser compatibility for free.** A compatibility layer ensures that if a browser does not support a selector or a property, the page will still work as you coded it with the latest CSS.
-You have to specify the browser versions you want the compiled code to support.
+* **Browser compatibility made easier.** A compatibility layer ensures that if a browser does not support a selector or a property, the page will still work as you coded it with the latest CSS.
+It will add vendor prefixes or polyfills automatically if available, without using mixins.
+You can define your own workarounds when no polyfill is available.

+### How does it differ from LESS/Sass?

+There are quite a few qualities in which FunCSS supersedes LESS or Sass:

+* **Dynamic.** LESS and  Sass are CSS preprocessors: they output CSS, so their output is static.
+FunCSS is a programming language that compiles to CSS and JavaScript -- it can do anything JavaScript can do.
+In FuncSS you can define a property that depends on the mouse position or the scroll position.
+In LESS and Sass you cannot.

+* **Semantic.** In LESS and Sass you can define variables for, say, colors.
+This is purely syntactic: the value of the variable is copied to the property value where you use it.
+In FuncSS you can define new named colors, and the compiler knows when an identifier is meant to be a color.

+* **Type-safe.** FuncSS has a static type sytem, and it knows the complete CSS specification.
+If you specify a value that is not allowed for a property, it will notify you compile-time.
+In LESS and Sass you don't really notice this until you render a page which uses that particular property.

+* **Cleaner syntax.**  In LESS and Sass you often use mixins for tasks like vendor prefixing and responsiveness.
+In FuncSS, you mostly use standard CSS syntax with non-standard names.

 ### How will we use it?